Anaphylaxis emergency care

 If an adrenaline autoinjector is administered, it is important to note the time of administration.
 If there is no change in the student's condition after 5 minutes (i.e there is no response) a second adrenaline autoinjector if available, should be administered to the student.

-If a second adrenaline autoinjector is required, the school's general use adrenaline autoinjector should be used.
+If a second adrenaline autoinjector is required, the school's general use adrenaline injector should be used.
 However, in an emergency it may be necessary to use another student's adrenaline autoinjector.

-If another student's adrenaline autoinjector has been administered and there are concerns that the other student may be placed at risk, the student can also be transported in an ambulance to hospital if required.
+If another student's adrenaline autoinjector has been administered and there are concerns that the other student may be placed at risk, that student can be transported in an ambulance to hospital.

 Frequently asked questions about adrenaline autoinjectors can be found on the ASCIA website.